brucelawson/onboarding/README.md

 - Dropbox, most likely including the `/Mailings/`, `/Membership/`, and `/Newsletter/` folders et al.
 - [Fastbill](https://my.fastbill.com/) for creating and sending invoices
 - Mailchimp
+- [Medium](https://medium.com/me/stats) where some of our articles get republished.
 - Notion, where we manage:
 	- [Conferences](https://www.notion.so/smashing/6279875453324423b202b63f1e9a4041)
 	- [Editorial](https://www.notion.so/smashing/7c3f14e9a2dc442d9448a8a090191f19)